cyberbotics/webots-doc/reference/proto-definition.md

 Nodes in the PROTO definition may have their fields associated with the fields of the PROTO interface.
 This is accomplished using IS statements in the body of the node.
-An IS statement consists of the name of a field from a built-in node followed by the keyword IS followed by the name of one of the fields of the PROTO interface:
+An IS statement consists in the name of a field from a built-in node followed by the keyword IS followed by the name of one of the fields of the PROTO interface: